 Seeking summer’s sweet nectar.

 This is a partly intuitive painting in which I let the shapes dictate the type of flower I would paint.
 I used the same stencil for the birds as the one I used for Dance of the Hummingbirds that hangs above the piano in my living room.
-The actual colours are brighter than in the photo.
+This joyful, expressive art includes texture and loads of colour.

 Only much later did I realize that I had seen such flowers in May at the Mariposario in Benalmádena, Spain.
 This is the curious thing about art: at times, one never knows where the mind travels and what might appear on the canvas.